Written by Marielle G.

 Softphones are virtual phones that operate in an app on a device (such as a computer, tablet, or smartphone) and may be used in ways that are similar to a hard phone.

-A softphone is software that is installed on your desktop or laptop computer that allows you to make and receive phone calls from it.
+A softphone is a software that is installed on your desktop or laptop computer that allows you to make and receive phone calls from it.
 Their low cost makes softphones ideal for road workers, mobile professionals, and even call centers.

 3. Wireless IP Phones